Demmythetechie/alx-higher_level_programming/0x00-python-hello_world/README.md

-task 3: This py script prints 98 followed by Battery street using fstring task 4: This py script prints the float value store in variable number in2 decimal place task 5: This py script prints the variable str 3x and the first 10 values of str
+task 3: This py script prints 98 followed by Battery street using fstring task 4: This py script prints the float value store in variable number in2 decimal place task 5: This py script prints the variable str 3x and the first 10 values of str task 6: This py script prints welcome to Holberton school!